Industry News

 The client brief is often the starting point.
 It is written on the client side.

-It makes it possible to set the foundations of the project: objectives, constraints and expectations.
+It lays the foundations of the project: objectives, constraints and expectations.
 It is then used by a communications agency or an in-house team.

 The clearer the brief, the more effective the results.